BlueberryWolf/ez-vencord-install/README.md

 ### BetterMicrophone

-Discord frequently changes its UI, whicha always causes issues with this plugin.
-A hotfix is included.
+Discord frequently changes its UI, which may cause issues with this plugin.
+A hotfix is included in case it is broken.

 1. In Vencord's plugins, enable `BetterMicrophone` and `VencordToolbox`.
 2. Click the **Vencord Toolbox** icon in the top right of Discord.